A flat-band perspective on the boson peak in amorphous solids: Experimental evidence

 \subsection{Other examples}

 In Ref.~\cite{PhysRevLett.96.045502}, the spectrum of a lithium diborate glass, Li$_2$O$_2$B$_2$O$_3$, was measured using Brillouin and x-ray scattering techniques.
-Although the main focus of that work was the nature of sound-wave damping in glasses, the authors also reported a dispersionless, optic-like mode.
-By comparing spectra at wave vectors of $23.4$, $26.4$, and $29.4$ nm$^{-1}$, they found that the energy of this mode was independent of the wave vector and matched well the boson peak frequency.
-These observations are consistent with our interpretation that, in this system as well, the BP originates from a flat, dispersionless mode.
+Although the main focus of that work was the nature of sound-wave damping in glasses, the authors also reported a dispersionless excitation.
+By comparing spectra at wave vectors of $23.4$, $26.4$, and $29.4$ nm$^{-1}$, they found that the energy of this signal was independent of the wave vector and matched well the boson peak frequency.
+These observations are consistent with our interpretation that, in this system as well, the BP originates from a flat, dispersionless band.

 Finally, we note that Ref.~\cite{BaldiChapter} (see Section 3.3) already provided a comprehensive summary of experimental evidence supporting this scenario, updated through 2022.
-The list spans a broad range of amorphous materials, including v-GeO$_2$ glass \cite{Bove_2005}, metallic glasses \cite{10.1063/1.3640002,PhysRevB.78.052202}, chalcogenides \cite{PhysRevB.82.115201,Zanatta2013}, organic systems \cite{PhysRevB.85.134204,10.1063/1.4998696,Scopigno_2003}, and even water \cite{PhysRevE.71.011501}, thus enlarging the spectrum of cases where the ``flat mode'' has been observed.
-In Fig.~\ref{fig00}, we reproduce the results of Ref.~\cite{Zanatta2013} for glassy SiSe$_2$, where inelastic neutron scattering clearly reveals a dispersionless flat mode whose energy coincides with the BP frequency.
+The list spans a broad range of amorphous materials, including v-GeO$_2$ glass \cite{Bove_2005}, metallic glasses \cite{10.1063/1.3640002,PhysRevB.78.052202}, chalcogenides \cite{PhysRevB.82.115201,Zanatta2013}, organic systems \cite{PhysRevB.85.134204,10.1063/1.4998696,Scopigno_2003}, and even water \cite{PhysRevE.71.011501}, thus enlarging the spectrum of cases where the flat band has been observed.
+In Fig.~\ref{fig00}, we reproduce the results of Ref.~\cite{Zanatta2013} for glassy SiSe$_2$, where inelastic neutron scattering clearly reveals a dispersionless flat band whose energy coincides with the BP frequency.